 What is Fund for Shared Insight?

-Fund for Shared Insight is a funder collaborative working to improve philanthropy from the inside out, and informed by insights from the people we serve.
-Shared Insight emerged from the belief that we as funders are the most effective and can do the most good in the world if we are more open — open to sharing with each other what we learn, and open to listening to, and acting on, input from our grantees and the people we seek to help.
+Fund for Shared Insight is a funder collaborative working to improve philanthropy, informed by insights from the people we serve.
+Shared Insight emerged from the belief that we as funders are most effective and can do more good in the world if we are more open to listening to, and acting on, feedback from the people we seek to help.

 How did Fund for Shared Insight come about?

 At the start, seven funders joined together to form Shared Insight, focusing their efforts to make grantmaking more effective by promoting more openness and listening more closely to the people we seek to help.
 They set up a fund at Rockefeller Philanthropy Advisors, and by the fall of 2014, the group was making grants in the field, investing in information-sharing efforts, feedback-practice initiatives, and research around feedback loops.
-Since then, Shared Insight has grown to include more than three dozen funders, making $14.5-million in grants to 70 nonprofits in the pursuit of more effective philanthropy.
+Since then, Shared Insight has grown to 94 funders giving $23.7 million in support to more than 430 organizations in the pursuit of more effective philanthropy.
 As Shared Insight continues to grow each year, it has solidified its commitment to incorporating lenses of diversity, equity, and inclusion in its work.